DMGDesignUK/DmgLocationUtils/README.md

 - Test if user has granted permission to access the device's fine location and request it if not
 - Test if required device setttings are satisfied and request the user enable them if not

-See the documentation<link?> for full details.
+See the [documentation](http://www.dmgdesignuk.com/pages/docs/dmglocationutils/index.html) for full details.

 ### EasyAddressUtility